AshitMilne/Planet-III/semper-idem/Regnum Dei/Sine Qua Non/Machina.md

 ---
-layout: "base.njk"
+layout: base.njk
-title: "Machina"
+title: Machina
-date: "2025-09-13"
+date: 2025-09-13
-tags: ["Canon"]
+tags:
+ - machina
+ - anima
+ - animus
+ - legitimacy
+ - sovereignty
+ - ecology
+ - abundance
+ - hourglass-of-redcurrant
-series: "Sine Qua Non"
+series: Sine Qua Non
 part: 3
 ---

 ![](./assets/Machina-1758022225889-6.jfif)

-## Introduction ##
+## Introduction

-In this third installment of *Sine Qua Non*, we introduce the metaphors **Machina** and **Anima** to consider the intelligence inherent in the architecture of reality.
+In this third installment of *Sine Qua Non*, we introduce the metaphors **Machina** and **Liveness** **(Anima/Animus)** to consider the intelligence inherent in the architecture of reality.
 The earth operated as an autonomous perpetual machine before humanity emerged.
 Intelligence was *in habit* (i.e., dwelling within a persistent but evolving architecture—a global-macro *semper idem*—that seemed natural and organic).
 There was no extrinsic rule or algorithm sought to enhance operation within it.

-## The Planet Works ##
+## The Planet Works
 Evolution appears to be a process pushing intelligence out of the inert matter we began the planet with.
 The system as a whole was adaptive to its environment and incrementing slowly while manifesting intelligent life.
 Periodically, systemic resets of life came through the “fire and brimstone” of Earth's shifting thermal behavior—setting the world alight with flame or awash with salt.
 Alternatively, it was the impact of inanimate extraterrestrial bodies (meteors).
 Each of these catalysts for shifting life in a radical and novel direction adjusted to the new circumstances, as intelligence pivoted to a new strategy.
 The latest of these is to put an animal capable of both objective precision and playful mirth on the board.
 One that apprehended cycles, calling them *saeculum*, and in time, as civilization grew in size, they also came to think too of apocalypse (invariably a rout of humanity brought on by its accumulated fissures).

 Humanity is the jolly ape imbued with imagination and delight at finding itself at the wheel of heavy machinery: a technology it has yet to wield adeptly.
 We're still just excited about being exceptionally 'brainy' and we're showing that off with some pretty wild stunt driving; it's not our habit to ask for directions or read the instructions.
 In any case, it's our driving that makes the road.
 Every tiny decision that each of us makes sends us collectively to one destination or another on a jagged, volatile path.
 We can't make Eden better.
 Only ourselves, but our inability to face the truth of the Anthropocene is a penchant for compromising truth to continue an assault on its beauty.
 I have had the best life imaginable and I am perfectly fine with either destination—as you like it.
 I travel with you, and the journey is better for it.